ksu-cs-textbooks/cis400/content/0-forward/07-syllabus.md

 Determining where the line between good collaboration and overreliance on others can be challenging, especially as a student.
 I offer a few guidelines that can help:
 1. If you can’t yet put a concept into your own words and explain it to someone not versed in programming, you do not yet have a full grasp of the concept.
-Don’t be tempted to use someone else’s words - keep working at it until you can use your own.
+Don’t be tempted to use someone else's words - keep working at it until you can use your own.
 But “working at it” in this context can mean seeking out additional explanations from other people.
 Sometimes getting enough different perspectives on a concept is what you need to be able to synthesize your own.
 2. Directly copying another student’s code and turning it in as your own work is never acceptable.
 It is a form of plagiarism and constitutes academic dishonesty and can result in severe penalties (covered below).
 This does not mean you can’t discuss the assignment and approaches to solving it with your peers - in fact doing so is often a useful learning practice.
 Just keep those discussions above the code level.
 3. As a corollary to point 2, it is okay to ask another student to look at your code when you are struggling with syntax or errors.
 However, don’t let them correct it for you - let them offer suggestions but make any changes yourself.
 The act of making these changes actually contributes to the stimulus your brain is using to develop programming skills.
 So don’t let others shortchange your opportunity to learn (including instructors and UTAs).